DenaJGibbon/DenaJGibbon/README.md

 Welcome to Dena J. Clink's GitHub page.
 This is where I archive my code from peer-reviewed publications, and highlight current projects I am working on.

 #### R Packages
-I currently have two R packages under development.
+I currently have three R packages under development.

 gibbonR - R package for automated detection and classification of acoustic signals \
 https://github.com/DenaJGibbon/gibbonR